owuordickson/dl_opt/README.md

 # DLOPT: Data Lake Optimization algorithm

+A greedy heuristic algorithm that optimizes data lake jobs.

 ### Requirements:
 You will be required to install the following python dependencies before using <em><strong>ACO</strong>-GRAANK</em> algorithm:<br>
 ```